 Your Guide to Labor and Birth is a comprehensive pregnancy education program completed during pregnancy.
 It covers the perinatal period and provides education to expectant mothers on pregnancy-related topics, such as preparing for birth, having a healthy pregnancy, nutrition and exercise, pain and comfort, labor and birth, medical interventions during pregnancy, parenting adjustment, and newborn care.
-Typically, this program is conducted in a group environment or individually, with a flexible number of sessions, and a maximum of 2 participants.
+Typically, this program is conducted in a group environment or individually with a flexible number of sessions.